JohanLarsson/Sideways/README.md

 Currently we don't distribute binaries for download meaning sideways is built from source.
 Here are the steps:

 1. Get the code
-  (a) Install git if not installed https://gitforwindows.org/
+  - Install git if not installed https://gitforwindows.org/
   - Run `git clone "https://github.com/JohanLarsson/Sideways" "C:/git/Sideways"` in a command prompt

 2. Build the code
-  (a) Install x64 SDK from https://dotnet.microsoft.com/download/visual-studio-sdks
+  - Install x64 SDK from https://dotnet.microsoft.com/download/visual-studio-sdks
   - Click `C:/git/Sideways/run.cmd` it takes a couple of minutes as it downloads latest sources then builds them and runs the app.
 Nice ting is that it will always be the most recent version of sideways.

+From now on start sideways by clicking run.cmd, it takes a while but is nice as it is automatic update.